datacarpentry/image-processing/learners/edge-detection.md

 ```

 We want to interactively modify the parameters of the filter function interactively.
-Skimage allows us to further enrich the plugin by adding widgets, like
+scikit-image allows us to further enrich the plugin by adding widgets, like
 `skimage.viewer.widgets.Slider`,
 `skimage.viewer.widgets.CheckBox`,
 `skimage.viewer.widgets.ComboBox`.